 Tesla is an American company that produces and sells electric cars, battery power storage and photovoltaic systems.
 The company’s goal is also called “accelerating the transition to sustainable energy”.

-To counter this negative trend, companies such as Tesla are developing alternative products that will enable humanity to live in the future on the basis of sustainable energy such as solar or wind power.
+To counter this negative trend, companies such as Tesla are developing alternative products that will enable humanity to live in the future based on sustainable energy such as solar or wind power.

 Four reasons why I do not want to drive another car

 All Tesla vehicles are pure electric vehicles, which are nevertheless suitable for everyday use, future-oriented and locally 100% emission-free without exhaust gases.
 For the following reasons I drive Tesla myself and would never buy a car with a combustion engine again:

 Anyone who has driven an electric car once and judged it really impartially will not want to drive anything else after that.
 Electric driving is a smooth and quiet gliding without jerking and rattling vibrations (which you will only notice when you know the difference).
 There are no howling or humming engines and still incredible and instantly available power that makes every combustion engine look old.
 An electric car simply looks and feels like the future through and through.
 In comparison, a car with a combustion engine only looks like a dinosaur.